 - 1. Remove the housing cover. - 2.
-Release the clips and remove the end cover.
-Remove the elements as gently as possible, until you get them outside of the housing.
-Accidently bumping them while they are still inside the housing means dropped dirt and dust that may contaminate the clean side of the of the air cleaner housing before the new filter elements have a chance to do their job. - 3.
+Remove the element as gently as possible, until you get it outside of the housing.
+Accidently bumping it while it is still inside the housing means dropped dirt and dust that may contaminate the clean side of the of the air cleaner housing before the new or cleaned filter element has a chance to do its job. - 3.
+Remove the secondary element. - 4.
 Clean the inside of the housing carefully.
 Any dirt left inside the housing could cause damage to the engine.
 Use a clean, water-dampened cloth to wipe every surface clean.
-Check it visually to make sure it is clean before installing a new element. - 4.
+Check it visually to make sure it is clean before installing a cleaned or new element. - 5.
 Always clean the gasket sealing surfaces of the housing.
 An improper gasket seal is one of the most common causes of engine contamination.
-Make sure that all hardened ridges are completely removed, both on the bottom and top of the housing.
+Make sure that all hardened ridges are completely removed.